Acts 2:32-39 (KJV)

 John 13:35

-Jesus said, “whoever comes to me I will never cast out.”
+Jesus said, “whosoever comes to me I will never cast out.”
 (Luke 6:47) This enables us to welcome and invite anyone to come to Christ.
-We can tell them about the same living water that Jesus offered to the woman at the well.
-Jesus offers us something that will change our lives forever.
+We can tell people about the same living water that Jesus offered to the woman at the well.
+Jesus has offered whosever will something that will change their lives forever.
 Something that will satisfy our every longing and desire, something that will redeem us from all our sins and all our shortcomings, and something that will last for eternity.
 It is a spring of water that will never run dry.

 Applying the Lesson